 Most of us have become pretty familiar with various video call applications, from Zoom to Microsoft Teams.
 Whether you’re a camera-off kind of person (especially on a Monday) or someone who leads the group conversations front and center, we all have a preferred video call platform.

-Following the success of our 2021 study of the most popular video call platforms worldwide, we have updated this data to determine the current most popular video conference applications and their market share.
-By taking the search volumes for each of the 17 largest companies across 118 countries and analyzing them to discover which video call platform is dominating the market.
+Following the success of our 2021 study of the most popular video call platforms worldwide, we have updated this data to determine the current most popular video conference applications and their approximate market share.

 The platforms analyzed include: